 Friendships change over time, especially the ones born of childhood and adolescence.
 Sometimes those friendships hide the true feelings of the journey from boy to man (or girl to woman).
-And sometimes those that hide repressed desire can surface on the road to adult life.
+While sometimes those that hide repressed desire can surface on the road to adult life.
 These are all themes that Xavier Dolan’s latest film explores with tenderness and ease.
 Bound together with a nuanced exploration of masculinity, love and emotional repression in Matthias and Maxime.

 Dolan’s 10th film sees him return to the role of leading actor and director, for the first time since his 2013 film Tom at the Farm.
 Creating a thoughtful and dynamic story that in many ways reflects the young filmmaker recently turning 30.
 An age where many of the friendships we had nurtured and built in our late teens and early twenties naturally change as career, family and relationships take us in new directions.
 The old replaced by the new, as we unpick the once urgent needs of teenage and twenty something life.

 On a weekend away with longterm friends, Matthias (Gabriel D’Almeida Fritas) and Maxime (Xavier Dolan) loose a bet in a night of drinking, smoking and revelry.
 The bet involves their commitment to take part in a film being shot by the younger sister of one of their band of brothers.
 The scene they are asked to perform a sensual kiss; both men reluctantly agreeing while their friends stare through the window.